multiversx/mx-docs/docs/validators/key-management/multikey-nodes.md

    # ]
    PreferredConnections = []

-   # ConnectionWatcherType represents the type of a connection watcher needed.
+   # ConnectionWatcherType represents the type of the connection watcher needed.
    # possible options:
    #  - "disabled" - no connection watching should be made
    #  - "print" - new connection found will be printed in the log file